TexasInstruments/simplelink-lowpower-f3-sdk/tools/common/crc_tool/README.md

 ## Generic options

 A ``--version`` flag is available to check what version of crc_tool you are using.

-This version number is parsed from the latest git tag when the tool was built.

 Using ``--version`` will override any other options stated.